SamWSoftware/PythonRustJsPerfTest/Readme.md

 ### Original Code

-This is based on a test done by Noah.
-His exact code is used as a reference.
+The exact code is included in this repo as a reference.

 Having tested the code, it was found that the rust code was only doing the "sum" function once, not 25 times.
-This completely nullifies any of the results he found as the workload was not the same.
+This completely nullifies any of the original results, as the workload was not the same.

 ### Updated Code